singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise1.md

 1. Expand **Settings** pane, click on **Broker**.

-**Note:** A pre-created broker might already exist.
+**Note:** A precreated broker might already exist.
 In that case skip to Exercise 1.4, else continue with the steps below.

 2. Click on **Select**.